coltonsr77/Python3-windows-installer/README.md

 If you want to add "InstallerReady" to your repo get it at:https://github.com/coltonsr77/installerready

 This app now downloads InstallerReady after Downloading your repo.
+0.3 OR HIGHER